idiya2016/mergepulse/README.md

 WHY THIS ACTUALLY MATTERS?

 Instead of generic outreach, this pipeline finds accounts where the data says they have the problem.
-1000+ PRs/month, 25+ hour merge times, 150+ contributors hitting the same repos — those are MergeQueue conversations waiting to happen.
+1000+ PRs/month, 25+ hour merge times, 150+ contributors hitting the same repos, those are MergeQueue conversations waiting to happen.